Graduate Course Catalog

 MGSC 7100 SQL Database Fundamentals and Business Intelligenc - This course is designed for the Master of Business Analytics program of the Freeman School.
 The effective use of data across firms to deliver fast and intelligent services presents one of the most critical challenges to today’s business leaders.
 This course is designed to introduce students to basic concepts and techniques in the theory, design, implementation and administration of relational databases.
 Topics to be covered include, the database design process, the entity-relationship (ER) model, normalization, queries in Structured Query Language (SQL), distributed and client-server databases, database administration, and big data analysis.
 We will build a database application as a completion project.
 This course focuses on the skills and concepts needed to design and query databases and therefore contribute to companies’ competitive positions.

-MGSC 7510 Business Analytics Projects II - Co-requisite: MGSC 7310.
-Students work in teams on various analytics projects sponsored by faculty and industry partners.
+MGSC 7600 Business Analytics Projects II - Students work in teams on various analytics projects sponsored by faculty and industry partners.
 Each team needs to apply techniques and tools from Modeling and Analytics on real-world problems.
 In addition to gaining real-world experience, students develop communication, presentation and leadership skills pertinent to business analytics.

 MKTG 6020 Marketing (3) - Successful marketing strategy is predicated on an appreciation of how consumers make decisions in the marketplace.
 This course provides an understanding of traditional, “rational” models of human reasoning.
 It also covers biases and counterintuitive processes that guide everyday judgments and choice.
 The class examines the role of information, emotions, social scripts, and the choice context in driving decisions in the real world.
 The purpose of this course is to inform future managers and consultants of how a thorough knowledge of consumers’ decision processes and resultant judgments and behaviors can be leveraged to build and sustain brand equity.

-MKTG 7280 Research and Analytics (3) -Prerequisites: MATH 1140, INFO 3010, and MKTG 3010 or equivalent.
-This quantitative course focuses on gathering, analyzing, and interpreting data about markets and customers.
+MKTG 7280 Research and Analytics (3) - This quantitative course focuses on gathering, analyzing, and interpreting data about markets and customers.
 It is designed for managers who will be using market research so it is intended for students who wish to go into marketing management, consulting, and entrepreneurship.
 Students will learn about the types of marketing decision problems in which research information is most useful—problems of target market selection, new product or service introduction, customer retention, and pricing, among others.
 The learning objectives for the course include defining the decision problem and determining what information is needed, acquiring trustworthy and relevant data and judging its quality, and analyzing data to make certain types of marketing decisions.

-TAXN 7100 Principles of Entity Taxation (3) - Prerequisite: ACCN 2010 or equivalent.
-This course covers tax concepts as they affect corporations and partnerships.
+TAXN 7100 Principles of Entity Taxation (3) - This course covers tax concepts as they affect corporations and partnerships.
 Starting with an understanding of what each form of doing business entails, the course examines how they determine taxable income and tax liability, and how they work on tax planning strategies.
 It will be taught in a lecture/discussion format with significant hands-on problem solving.

-TAXN 7260 Taxation of Individuals (3) - Prerequisite: TAXN 7100 or equivalent.
-The federal system of taxation, as it relates to individuals, is examined.
+TAXN 7260 Taxation of Individuals (3) - The federal system of taxation, as it relates to individuals, is examined.
 The course uses a problem approach, wherein students analyze the facts presented and synthesize rules and concepts in arriving at a solution to individual tax problems.
 The course is "Code" (Internal Revenue Code) oriented, emphasizing the primary authorities that govern tax matters.

-TAXN 7280 Research in Taxation (3) - Prerequisite: TAXN 7100 or equivalent.
-Specialized methods of tax research and the use of tax materials are covered in this case course.
+TAXN 7280 Research in Taxation (3) - Specialized methods of tax research and the use of tax materials are covered in this case course.
 Specific sections of the Internal Revenue Code are examined, including income taxation of individuals, estates, corporations, and partnerships.
 Note: Cross-listed with 4LAW 6710.

-TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Prerequisite: TAXN 7100 or equivalent.
-Partnership tax topics include asset contributions, liability assumption, distributions, operations, transfer of partners’ interests, special allocations of tax attributes, partnership interests received for services, special basis adjustments, and analysis of the entity and aggregate approaches found in the law.
+TAXN 7290 Taxation of Partnerships and S-Corporations (3) - Partnership tax topics include asset contributions, liability assumption, distributions, operations, transfer of partners’ interests, special allocations of tax attributes, partnership interests received for services, special basis adjustments, and analysis of the entity and aggregate approaches found in the law.
 Also included is a comprehensive study of the law of S-Corporations and how it compares to the law governing partnerships.